 If your moving company is reliable and adequately insured then consider letting them move your computers.
-However, we typically see clients move the computers themselves and we often help move the server.
+However, we typically see clients move the computers themselves (especially notebooks).
 Here's a suggested plan:

 - Each user packs their own workstation and related equipment (cables, external devices, displays, etc) in a clearly labeled box and drives it over to the new location placing it near their new desk.